dooleysm/slate/source/includes/engagements.md

     ]
 }
 ```
+Fetches a single engagement by ID.
+The Operator whose token is used for sending the request should be authorized to access the Site's information to which the engagement belongs.

 ## GET /engagements/:engagement_id/chat_transcript

-Fetches an engagement's chat transcript.
-The operator whose token is used for sending the request should be authorized to access the Site's information to which the engagement belongs.

 ```shell
 curl -X GET --include \